The government is helping first home buyers enter the property market through the First Home Loan Deposit Scheme.

 - Ability to meet the deadline for the implementation of the scheme

-Additional lenders may be added to the panel periodically after the scheme launches.
+Additional lenders may be added to the panel periodically.

 Where’s the money coming from to fund the scheme?